reagento/dishka/docs/contributing.rst

 * unit tests of library itself
 * integration with other libraries
-* tests of example app
+* tests of example app.

 All of them can be run using nox: